lihaoyun6/ComfyUI-llama-cpp_vlm/README.md

 ```

 #### Install llama.cpp
-- Install a prebuilt wheel from `https://github.com/JamePeng/llama-cpp-python/releases`, or build it from source according to your system.
+- Install a prebuilt wheel from [https://github.com/JamePeng/llama-cpp-python/releases](https://github.com/JamePeng/llama-cpp-python/releases), or build it from source according to your system.

 #### Download models:
 - Place your model files in the `ComfyUI/models/LLM` folder.

-> If you need a vLLM model to process image input, don't forget to download the `mmproj` weights.
+> If you need a VLM model to process image input, don't forget to download the `mmproj` weights.

 ## Credits
 - [llama-cpp-python](https://github.com/JamePeng/llama-cpp-python) @JamePeng